Call Mon-Sun:

 Physical Treatments for Anxiety and Insomnia

-Additional research can be found such as Pilkington et al’s review on treating GAD with acupuncture26 published in 2007, and Tu et al’s massive review in 2019.47 These studies documented the positive effects of acupuncture on anxiety, depression, schizophrenia, and Alzheimer’s disease.
-Acupuncture has shown amazing efficacy as a Xanax alternative.
+Additional research can be found such as Pilkington et al’s review on treating anxiety disorders with acupuncture26 published in 2007, and Tu et al’s massive review of the topic from 2019.47 The aforementioned studies documented the positive effects of acupuncture on anxiety, depression, schizophrenia, insomnia, and Alzheimer’s disease.
+Acupuncture has shown amazing efficacy as a Xanax alternative that is loaded with health benefits.

 Supplements Used as Xanax Alternatives